 This question is actually an opportunity for you.
 So, take advantage of it.
 Go to resume and check your educational and professional qualification, work experience, skills, expertise, and other.
 Get it back to your interviewer, highlighting the accomplished projects, completed tasks and achieved daily, monthly, quarterly, and annual goals.

-How was your relation with your previous boss, have he ever criticised you?
+How was your relation with your previous boss, has he ever criticized you?

 It’s too bad to be too good.
 So, try not to over explain your answers, especially when your previous boss disliked you.
 Keep your answers simple and realistic.
 Apart from this, don’t think to explain your personal relation with him or her if it was not.
 And explain what is coming in a professional relation.